The Best Landscaper Boots So You Can Get The Job Done

 Pretty much nobody likes to open their wallet for more work wear, especially if you feel you didn’t get the best lifespan out of the previous pair.
 Landscaping jobs put boots through more wear and tear than most, which is why durability is so important.

-As we touched briefly on above, leather is going to be the king of durability.
+As we touched upon above briefly, leather is going to be the king of durability.
 It’s scuff resistant, water resistant, and has the longest lasting wear life.
 While it may not be the most flexible material right out of the box, once it’s broken in, your feet will feel right at home.

 Nylon mesh is another popular material that you will find due to its breathable properties.
 It’s not as durable as leather, but if you work in extremely warm environments on a regular basis, you may want to consider boots that use both leather and nylon mesh.